libSBML Python API

 SBMLDocument also acts to log any problems encountered while reading the model from the file or data stream.
 Whether the problems are warnings or errors, they are reported through a single common interface involving the object class SBMLError.
 The example earlier on this page already showed some of the methods available for accessing errors and warnings; here is a slightly more complete list:

+in the error log.
+The SBMLError object class provides methods for displaying an error message, assessing the severity of the problem encountered, and for finding out the line and column number of where the problem occurred in the SBML input.
 Finally, another set of SBMLDocument methods worth mentioning in the context of reading SBML are those for running consistency-checking and validation rules on the SBML content.
 These methods assess whether the SBML is legal according to basic rules listed in the SBML Level 2 and Level 3 specification documents.
 Note that they are mostly structural checks, in the sense that they can indicate whether the SBML is properly constructed; they cannot tell if a model is nonsense.
 (But at least they can assess whether it's syntactically correct nonsense!).

 At the time of this release of libSBML, the most recent release of SBML is Level 3 Version 2 Core Release 1 (RC 2).